emilycardwell/emilycardwell/README.md

 ## Welcome!

-### I'm a former opera singer and audio engineer, current coding-nerd and composer freelancing in data engineering/analysis.
+### I'm a data scientist, engineer, and analyst with a passion for nature and music

 - 🎤 I just finished working on a [chord prediction API](https://chord-predict.streamlit.app/)

-- 🌱 I just finished Le Wagon's Data Science bootcamp!
+- 🌱 I completed Le Wagon's Data Science bootcamp in 2022!
 [Here's my final project!](https://github.com/emilycardwell/final-project-cleaning)

 - 💬 Ask me about making music with code!
 [Sample of my computer music](https://on.soundcloud.com/Cz8om)